-Although all the printers that have made it to the final can print up to 17 inches wide, the prints from the Canon ImagePrograf Pro-1000 and Epson SureColor P800 are slightly better due to their advanced printing technology and ink systems.
-Also, the print speed is slightly faster.
-The Canon ImagePrograf Pro-1000 and Epson SureColor P5000 have dedicated nozzles for matte and photo black ink tanks which makes switching automatic.
-The Epson SureColor P800 lacks this facility.
-Another feature to note with Epson printers that have been listed here is the roll feeder that lets the user print panoramas on rolls of paper.
+Although all the printers that have made it to the final can print up to 17 inches wide, the output quality from the Canon ImagePrograf Pro-1000 and Epson SC-P900 are slightly better than Epson SC-P5000 due to their advanced technology and ink systems.
+Also, the speed of the photo prints is slightly faster.
+The Canon ImagePrograf Pro-1000 and Epson SC-P5000 have dedicated nozzles for matte and photo black ink tanks which makes switching automatic.
+The newly released model from Epson in October last year, the SC-P900 also now features this facility.
+Another feature to note with Epson devices that have been listed here is the roll feeder that lets the user print panoramas on rolls of paper.

 Let's look at the three main contenders in detail.

 The Canon ImagePrograf Pro-1000 (Available At: Amazon | B&H | Adorama) comes as a 17-inch-wide carriage dedicated photo printer and is priced at around $1,299.00 at the time of publishing, which means it is affordable for serious photography enthusiasts, and professionals and comes with that “red line” which Canon has on their professional line of lenses.